A matrix for counting paths in acyclic colored digraphs: Proof of main theorem

 The first one consists of a cycle $1\rightarrow 4 \rightarrow 1$ and $(n-2)$ disjoint loops around the remaining $(n-2)$ vertices.
 The second one consists of a cycle $1\rightarrow 4 \rightarrow 2\rightarrow 1$ and $(n-3)$ disjoint loops around the remaining $(n-3)$ vertices.
 The third one consists of a cycle $1\rightarrow 4 \rightarrow 3\rightarrow 1$ and $(n-3)$ disjoint loops around the remaining $(n-3)$ vertices.
 The last one consists of a cycle $1\rightarrow 4 \rightarrow 3\rightarrow 2\rightarrow 1$ and $(n-4)$ disjoint loops around the remaining $(n-4)$ vertices.
 Note that the signed weights of these four linear subdigraphs are

 respectively.
 The contribution of these four linear subdigraphs to $\text{det}(A_{\Gamma_{k, R}})$ is the same as \eqref{equation: for 1 to j=4}, since

 So, we have associated some terms of $\text{det}(A_{\Gamma_{k, R}})$ to the terms of $S,$ matching signs and weights.
 But in $\text{det}(A_{\Gamma_{k, R}}),$ beside these linear subdigraphs, that have been used so far, there are other linear subdigraphs, which are complex linear subdigraphs according to Definition \ref{defn:complex lsd}.
 Therefore, to prove the theorem, we have to prove that the contribution of the complex linear subdigraphs to $\text{det}(A_{\Gamma_{k, R}})$ is zero.
-We prove this by defining a weight preserving and sign-reversing involution on $\mathcal{C},$ where $\mathcal{C}$ is the set of all complex linear subdigraphs of the digraph $D(A_{\Gamma_{k, R}}).$ We now describe the involution.
+We prove this by defining a weight preserving and sign-reversing involution on $\mathcal{C},$ where $\mathcal{C}$ is the set of all complex linear subdigraphs of the digraph $D(A_{\Gamma_{k, R}}).$ Now let us define the sign-reversing involution on the set of all complex linear subdigraphs.

-First, consider a complex linear subdigraph.
-Choose the singular cycle in the linear subdigraph with the smallest initial point (in the standard representation).
+Choose a complex linear subdigraph.
+Choose the singular cycle with the smallest initial point (in the standard representation).
 Find its smallest point of singularity.
-Either it is an enclosed point or a corner point of a IDI path (by Definitions \ref{defn:complex lsd}, \ref{defn: point of singularity}).
-Now let us define a map $f:\mathcal{C}\rightarrow \mathcal{C}$ such that $f$ is a sign reversing and weight preserving involution.
-According to the definition of complex linear subdigraph, we divide the definition of $f$ into two cases:
+Either it is an enclosed point or a corner point of an IDI path, as described earlier.
+Now, we follow the following algorithm: